chasebw/project-marigold/docs/plan.md

 have a frontend that is like a chatbot

 ---

+## important note
+this is for a hackathon please just do the bare minimum to get things done. wE DON'T NEED IT TO BE PRODUCTION WORTHY BUT IT SHOULD BE BEAUTIFUL AND EASY TO USE.

 ## Vision
 Build an AI data analyst assistant that accepts user-provided CSVs, converses in a chat-like UI, generates relevant charts automatically, and surfaces clear, actionable insights.